 The program is cohort-based.
 SmithFellows work across multiple concepts from the portfolio — not just one.
 Week one you might be doing a patent landscape on a kitchen gadget.
 Week three, a competitive analysis on an industrial sensor.
 Week six, a feasibility assessment on a software tool.
 By the end of the cycle, you don’t just know how to research one invention — you know how to evaluate any concept that walks through the door.
 That’s business fluency, not narrow specialization.

 The evaluation is anonymous.
-The talent match is emergent — the program surfaces who is good at what, not by testing, but by watching what happens when capable people encounter real problems.
+The talent match surfaces on its own — the program discovers who is good at what, not by testing, but by watching what happens when capable people encounter real problems.

-The SmithFellow Core is designed for WIOA alignment, meaning it can be funded through workforce development dollars.
+The SmithFellow Core is designed for alignment with federal workforce funding (WIOA), meaning it can be paid for through workforce development dollars — not out of your pocket.
 The per-seat cost is $2,000 for 24 to 30 contact hours.
 That’s $67 to $83 per contact hour — competitive with any technical training program in the region.
 Workforce Pell eligibility begins July 1, 2026.

 Cohort One is being assembled.